School of History, Classics and Archaeology Masters Scholarships

 The scholarship deadline is 23:59 GMT 2nd March 2020.

 In order to gain access to the scholarship application system applicants must have applied for admission to the University of Edinburgh.
 Please note that, following the submission of an application for admission, it can take up to five working days for all system checks to be completed and for access to be granted.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 When logging in to MyEd, you will need your University User Name and password.
 If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance

-All applicants will be notified of the outcome of their application by April 2017.
+All applicants will be notified of the outcome in early/mid-April 2020.